bullhorn/rest-api-docs/source/includes/_services.md

 Approves a PlacementChangeRequest and updates the associated placement with the fields changes specified on the PlacementChangeRequest.

+This request can be made _**without**_ any request body.

+This request can be made with a request body that contains any PlacementChangeRequest fields, including `dateApproved`.
+If PlacementChangeRequest fields are included, then updates will be made to the PlacementChangeRequest entity.

+If nothing is provided in the request body for the following fields, the system will automatically set a value:

+* approvingUser
+  * This will be set to the CorporateUser who made the service call.
+* dateApproved
+  * This will be set to the timestamp of request.
+* requestStatus
-The PlacementChangeRequest requestStatus is changed to the value stored in the placementApprovalStatus private label attribute.
+  * This will be set to the localized value stored in the `placementApprovalStatus` private label attribute.

 ### HTTP Request